Holi0317/homeserver-compose/roles/traefik/README.md

 - Build a traefik docker image with our own configuration
 - Create docker network with name `traefik` for other services to attach into
+  - The network will have subnet of `172.18.0.0/16`.
+Set the service to trust request from this subnet if required
 - Create a docker container running traefik

 ## Requirements